truenas/middleware/docs/userguide/index.rst

 shared among files.
 If deduplication is changed to *Verify*, ZFS will do a byte-to-byte comparison when two blocks have the same signature to make sure that the block contents are identical.
 Since hash collisions are extremely rare, verify is usually not worth the performance hit.

-.. note:: once deduplication is enabled, the only way to disable it is to use the **zfs set dedup=off dataset_name** command from Shell.
+.. note:: once deduplication is enabled, the only way to disable it is to use the :command:`zfs set dedup=off dataset_name` command from Shell.
 However, any data that is already stored as deduplicated will not be un-deduplicated as only newly stored data after the property change will not be deduplicated.
 The only way to remove existing deduplicated data is to copy all of the data off of the dataset, set the property to off, then copy the data back in again.
-Alternately, create a new dataset with the *ZFS Deduplication* left as disabled, copy the data to the new dataset, and destroy the original dataset.
+   Alternately, create a new dataset with "ZFS Deduplication" left as disabled, copy the data to the new dataset, and destroy the original dataset.

 Compression
 ^^^^^^^^^^^